 - Deposit account – account used to set aside spare funds.
 Usually pay higher interest than a current account and have restricted access, e.g. a notice period

 - Directly Authorised – a person or entity that is directly regulated and authorised by the Financial Conduct Authority

 - Discounted rate – variable interest rate mortgage with a lower introductory rate

 - ELI – employers’ liability insurance.
-The only insurance a small business employer is legally obliged to have

 - FHBR – Finance House Base Rate.
 An alternative base rate to the Bank of England Base Rate used by lenders as a basis for setting lending rates